jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ## Construction

-This package provides alternate families of bases to the standard basis for univariate polynomials.
+This package provides several  types to represent  polynomials relative  to different  bases from the standard polynomial  basis, `1`,`x`,`x²`, `x³` etc.

-For example, the Legendre polynomials are a family of polynomials on `[-1,1]`.
+For example, the Legendre polynomials are a collection of polynomials on `[-1,1]`.
 The first few may be seen through:

 ```jldoctest example
 julia> using Polynomials, SpecialPolynomials